omershreib/open_university/introduction_to_AI/Maman11_README.md

 **Note:**

-the case where *x* moves vertically (between columns, instead of rows) is symmetrical.
+1. the case where *x* moves vertically (between columns, instead of rows) is symmetrical.
+2. as explained earlier, because *LinearConflict* proved to be admissible, this A* search is also cost-optimal.

 ---